rest-for-physics/framework/CONTRIBUTING.md

 ```

-Please, make your `commit message as short and significative` as possible.
+Please, make your `commit message as short and significant` as possible.
 The commit message is not intended
 to explain others the changes you introduced, but to give an idea.
-The changes introduced will be accesible
+The changes introduced will be accessible
 in the contents of the commit that can be searched in the web interface.
 Therefore, more detailed comments
 can be introduced in the `documentation` of the class, and it will be highlighted in the commit differences by
-the Gitlab web interface when we access the commit contents.
+the GitLab web interface when we access the commit contents.

 A `bad commit message` will pretend to provide the use of the new feature introduced, for example.